Selecting and Handling Reagents and Chemicals of Laboratory

 1. Select the best grade of chemicals available for analytical work.
 Whenever possible, pick the smallest bottle that is sufficient to do the job.

-2. Replace the top of every container immediately after removing reagents.
+2. Replace the top of every container immediately after removing the reagents.
 Do not rely on someone else to do so.

 3. Hold the stoppers of the reagent bottle between your fingers.
-Never set a stopper on a desk top.
+Never set a stopper on a desktop.

 4. Unless specifically directed otherwise, never return any excess reagent to a bottle.
 The money saved by returning excesses is seldom worth the risk of contaminating the entire bottle.